elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 - The main goal of financial accounting is decision-usefulness
 - Perspective of common shareholder

-Does EPS communicate maintainence capex?
+Does EPS communicate maintenance capex?
 Yes, through depreciation expense.
 Does EPS communicate growth in CAPEX that was useless?
 Yes, through lower revenues and higher depreciation.

 - Paper: current expected credit loss model amplifies stock market reactions to earnings surprises (actual EPS over consensus EPS by sell-side analysts).
 Amplification = over-reaction.
 - Bank are motivated to beat or meet EP targets by under-provisioning: